I still know it's you! On Challenges in Anonymizing Source Code: Anonymization Deficits

 \subsubsection{Results}

-\autoref{tab:improved} shows the attribution performance after applying these improvements and conducting another run of adversarial training.
-We observe a significant decrease in accuracy compared to \autoref{tab:default} and \autoref{tab:retrained}.
+\autoref{tab:improved} shows the attribution performance after applying these improvements and conducting another run of adversarial training on the GCJ dataset.
+We observe a significant decrease in accuracy compared to \autoref{tab:default} and \autoref{fig:retrained_acc}.
 The values are close to guessing and the uncertainty scores are comparable to the static scenario (see \autoref{tab:default}).
-For the method of \caliskan, the score reaches the threshold of 0.96, so that we attain practical $k$-uncertainty according to the heuristic from \autoref{sec:interpreting-uncert}.
-For the method of \abuhamad, we come close to this threshold with an uncertainty value of 0.94.
+For the method of \caliskan, the score reaches the threshold of 0.96, so that we attain practical $k$-uncertainty also for the GCJ dataset.
+For the method of \abuhamad, we come close to this with an uncertainty value of 0.94, but a minor gap still remains.

 This positive outcome may seem like the final defeat of the two attribution methods.
 Unfortunately, this is a misinterpretation of the conducted experiments.
 We only show that it is possible to achieve $k$-uncertainty in a controlled environment where the defender can systematically explore the attacker's capabilities for attribution.
 In practice, however, this is rarely the case, and so we demonstrate the technical feasibility of attaining $k$-uncertainty in an adaptive scenario but unfortunately not its general realization.